A Perfect Enemy: Plot

+As Jeremiasz tries to prove his innocence, he is drawn deeper into Texel's game, which seems to have no end.
+He realizes that Texel is not who she appears to be and has a hidden agenda of her own.
+As the two engage in a dangerous cat-and-mouse game, Jeremiasz's life is turned upside down and he begins to question his own sanity.

+In the end, the shocking truth is revealed, and Jeremiasz and Texel's fates are sealed in an unexpected way.

 Cast

 Production

 The film is a Spanish-German-French co-production by Sábado Películas, Barry Films, The Project, and Hessen-Invest Film.

 Release

 The film was presented at the 53rd Sitges Film Festival on 16 October 2020.
 It was released on Filmin streaming on 29 January 2021, reportedly becoming the largest release on the platform up to that date.

 Reception

-According to the review aggregation website Rotten Tomatoes, A Perfect Enemy has a 86% approval rating based on 14 reviews from critics, with an average rating of 6.0/10.
+According to the review aggregation website Rotten Tomatoes, A Perfect Enemy has a 87% approval rating based on 15 reviews from critics, with an average rating of 6.0/10.

 Phil Hoad of The Guardian rated the film 3 out of 5 stars, deeming it to be a "well-written, devious Euro-thriller".

 Sergio F. Pinilla of Cinemanía rated the film 3 out of 5 stars, considering that the story "works", with the viewer feeling "trapped in the waiting room of that airport, at the mercy of the lurking and morbid tales of a stranger", summing up the film as a "psychothriller that relates perfection with (self-)destruction".